flaggx/demand_sheet/README.md

 ## Features

-- Load Excel files (.xlsx, .xls)
+- Load Excel files (.xlsx, .xls) or Google Sheets URLs
+- Save frequently-used files/URLs as favorites with custom names
 - Filter routes by:
   - Service Day
   - Service Tech
-  - Cycle Frequency
+  - Cycle Frequency (supports multi-select)
-- Preview filtered routes in a data table
+- Preview filtered routes in browser
-- Generate printable HTML pages for selected routes
+- Generate printable HTML pages for selected routes (landscape, monochrome-friendly)
+- Chemical pick summary automatically calculated
 - Export routes to HTML files for printing

 ## Installation

+### Windows (Easy Setup - Recommended for Non-Technical Users)

+**For end users who just want to use the application:**

+1. Install Python 3.8 or later from https://www.python.org/downloads/
+   - **Important**: Check "Add Python to PATH" during installation
+2. Double-click `RouteViewer.bat` to run the application
+   - First time setup will happen automatically (may take a few minutes)
+   - After setup, the application window will open
+3. That's it!
+Just double-click `RouteViewer.bat` whenever you want to use the app.

+See `SETUP_WINDOWS.md` for detailed Windows deployment instructions.

+### Linux/Mac (Manual Setup)

 1. Install Python 3.8 or higher
 2. Install system dependencies for tkinter (GUI library):